plainspooky/giovannireisnunes/README.md

 # Files from my blog

-These are a set of related programs and files from my [blog](https://giovannireisnunes.wordpress.com).
-It's all written in Brazilian Portuguese but you're invited to know it -- even using some kind of language translator to read it :-)
+Here there are a set of related programs and files from my [blog](https://giovannireisnunes.wordpress.com), all posts are written in Brazilian Portuguese but you're invited to know it -- even using some kind of language translator to read :-)

 # Arquivos do meu blog